At the Table with Jen

 What I mean by staying open and neutral - is detaching from the outcome.

-That you are not your project.
+That you are not your book, no matter how much you love it.

 That you are not your business, even if it’s a personal brand.